 After meeting the llamas, take the kids to see the UFO crash site close to Vashon Municipal Airport.
 The UFO replica and the story behind it are sure to light up active imaginations.

-Whale watching, paddle boarding, hiking, biking, fishing, horseback riding, golf are some of the more popular activities on Vashon Island.
+Whale watching, paddle boarding, hiking, biking, fishing, horseback riding, and golf are some of the more popular activities on Vashon Island.

 For beverage lovers, Vashon Island also offers many cideries, wineries, and breweries where you can do tastings and enjoy the unique flavors of the island.
 The island on Puget Sound has become renowned over the years for its unique award-winning wines.
 Don’t leave the island without trying some!